AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 Humans interact with each other through conversations that have some *context* of what is being discussed.
 OpenAI's ChatGPT can also interact this way with humans.
 However, this capability is not native to an LLM itself.
 It must be implemented.
 Let's explore what happens when we test contextual follow up questions with our LLM where we ask follow up questions that imply an existing context like you would have in a conversation with another person.

-1. Back in our terminal, start the application using **dotnet run**.
+1. If you still have the application running from the previous exercise, move to the next step.
+If not, back in our terminal, start the application using **dotnet run**.
+Use `CTRL + click` to open the .NET Aspire dashboard.
+Once the dashboard loads, click the link to open our chat application.

     ```bash
     dotnet run
     ```

-1. Use `CTRL + click` to open the .NET Aspire dashboard.
-Once the dashboard loads, click the link to open our chat application.

 1. In the web application, create a new chat session and ask the AI assistant the same question again, `What are the most expensive bikes?`.
 And wait for the response, "24K Gold Extreme Mountain Bike" priced at $1 million.